Kamchatka© Igor Shpilenok

 Cyndi became the North Coast Manager in 2022 after spending five years working with private landowners to restore salmon habitat on the southern Oregon coast.
 Cyndi is dedicated to supporting local organizations to prioritize and implement restoration projects that will provide ecological, social, cultural, and economic benefits to coastal communities and for future generations.

-Cyndi originally hails from Oklahoma where she received a B.S. in Natural Resource Ecology and Management and M.S. in Zoology from Oklahoma State University.
-She has spent over a decade working on science and restoration projects across the U.S., from vegetation surveys in sagebrush steppe to using radio telemetry to track turtles in east coast estuaries.
+Cyndi originally hails from Oklahoma where she received a BS in Natural Resource Ecology and Management and MS in Zoology from Oklahoma State University.
+She has spent over a decade working on science and restoration projects across the United States, from vegetation surveys in sagebrush steppe to using radio telemetry to track turtles in east coast estuaries.
 Cyndi finally made Oregon her home in 2017 and has dedicated her career to restoring watershed ecological processes, in particular her interests are in estuaries, riverine floodplains, and stream systems.
 Cyndi lives in Nehalem with her husband, whose family has resided in the Nehalem Valley for five generations.
 When it comes to hobbies, Cyndi is a jack of all trades and a master of none.
 You can usually find her in the ocean, on a river, doing endless house projects, or sneaking away for weekend trips to the mountains. | Email Cyndi Curtis

 Ramona DeNies | Senior Writer

 Ramona joined the Wild Salmon Center in 2019 to help tell its stories.
 Previously, she was the News and Travel Editor at Portland Monthly, where she also led the fact-checking department and wrote features on subjects including wildlife smuggling and the seafood industry.
 Prior to Portland Monthly, Ramona ran communications for several nonprofits and directed a Latin American trade association.
 Her journalism has appeared in Outside, the Believer, and the Seattle Met.
-She has a B.A. in English and Latin American Studies from the University of Kansas and an MFA in Creative Writing from Portland State University.
+She has a BA in English and Latin American Studies from the University of Kansas and an MFA in Creative Writing-Nonfiction from Portland State University.
 In Portland since 2001, find her running trails, writing-about-town, and enjoying pints with friends and family. | Email Ramona DeNies

 Stacey Detwiler | Oregon Policy Director

-Stacey Detwiler joined the Wild Salmon Center in 2022.
-She brings more than twelve years of experience in clean water policy and river protection, from Washington, DC to southwestern Oregon.
-Stacey is a part of the team working to conserve and restore streamflow and advance climate-smart forestry reforms to better protect wild salmon streams.
 Prior to taking this position, she worked as the Conservation Director for Rogue Riverkeeper in southern Oregon where she led multiple campaigns to protect and restore clean water in the Rogue watershed.
-Stacey earned her M.S. in Water Resources Policy and Management from Oregon State University where she researched the management of forest roads on private industrial forest lands to reduce chronic sediment pollution to streams.
+Stacey earned her MS in Water Resources Policy and Management from Oregon State University where she researched the management of forest roads on private industrial forest lands to reduce chronic sediment pollution to streams.
 She also served on the Board of the Marys River Watershed Council.
 Before moving west, Stacey spent five years working for American Rivers in Washington, DC, on federal clean water policies that promote green infrastructure and reduce polluted runoff.
 In DC, she also served on the Executive Board of DC EcoWomen, a nonprofit organization that works to empower women in the environmental field.
 In her spare time, you can find Stacey hiking, paddling a local river, taking a dance class, fly fishing, or playing her guitar. | Email Stacey Detwiler

 Melaney Dunne | Salmon Watershed Scientist

 Melaney joined the Wild Salmon Center in 2022.
 At WSC, Melaney is eager to work at the nexus of science and conservation, contributing to research and supporting the Science Team through program management and coordination activities.
-Melaney’s career has focused on conservation science & strategy both at local and global scales.
+Melaney’s career has focused on conservation science and strategy both at local and global scales.
 Prior to joining WSC, Melaney worked at The Nature Conservancy and served as the Executive Director of the Coquille Watershed Association, where she advanced salmon conservation projects, research and outreach on Oregon’s South Coast.
-She holds a B.S. in Biology and B.A. in Environmental Studies from Loyola University Chicago and an M.S. in Conservation Biology (Fisheries and Aquatic Biology) from the University of Minnesota.
+She holds a BS in Biology and BA in Environmental Studies from Loyola University Chicago and an MS in Conservation Biology (Fisheries and Aquatic Biology) from the University of Minnesota.
 Outside of work, you’ll often find Mel on the river, hiking, gardening or baking up a new recipe!
-She lives with her partner and pets in Portland.| Email Melaney Dunne
+She lives with her partner and pets in Portland. | Email Melaney Dunne

-Tim Elder, Ph.D. | Southwest Oregon Senior Program Manager
+Tim Elder, PhD | Senior Habitat Restoration Manager

 Tim Elder joined Wild Salmon Center in 2018.
 Tim is a native Southern Oregonian and recent graduate from the Environmental Science and Management Department at Portland State University.
 Tim’s doctoral work focused on human impacts to salmon populations in the Columbia River, with a focus on juvenile survival, life history diversity and morphometrics.
-Tim holds a B.S. in Biology from Southern Oregon University.
+Tim holds a BS in Biology from Southern Oregon University.
 Prior to joining WSC, Tim worked as a fisheries biologist for the Pacific States Marine Fisheries Commission, botany technician for the Bureau of Land Management and wilderness backpacking guide.
 Be it rivers, lakes or mountains, Tim has a deep connection to the wild places of Southern Oregon. | Email Tim Elder

 Erin Ellis | Manager, People & Culture

 Erin Ellis joined Wild Salmon Center in 2021.
 She came to the organization following a long career developing and leading programs in the victim rights movement advocating for a wide range of marginalized communities.
 She brings with her a deep understanding of the intersection between environmental advocacy and social justice where solutions come from working to build whole and healthy communities with equal access to resources and a shared responsibility in restoration.
-She holds a bachelors in Public Health Studies and a graduate certificate in Human Resources Management from Portland State University.
+She holds a BA in Public Health Studies and a graduate certificate in Human Resources Management from Portland State University.

 Erin lives in Portland and in her free time can be found with her family traveling along the west coast in their vintage Volkswagen Vanagon affectionately named Endeavour.
 Of course there is always a bucket of knitting and a book somewhere nearby. | Email Erin Ellis